Best Graduation Gift Ideas 2026 — Tech & Gadgets They'll Actually Use

 Samsung T7 1TB Portable SSD — $80–100

-The Samsung T7 is the best portable drive for graduates who work with large files — video editors, photographers, designers, developers.
+The Samsung T7 is the best portable drive for graduates who work with large files — review-2026" title="Pictory Review 2026: Can It Really Turn Blog Posts Into Videos?" class="internal-link">AI Video Editors 2026 — Professional Edits Without the Price Tag" class="internal-link">video editors, photographers, designers, developers.
 At 1TB and 1050MB/s read speeds, it handles 4K video, Lightroom libraries, and full project backups.

 Even for non-creatives, having a reliable portable drive for computer backups is genuinely important.
 The T7 is small enough to forget it's there.